mromphf/website/src/pages/jordan-village.md

 ***

-Ted forgot about the lentils and the chicpeas and fell asleep on his couch with the radio on, surrounded by crumpled beer cans.
+Ted forgot about the lentils and the chickpeas and fell asleep on his couch with the radio on, surrounded by crumpled beer cans.
 Screaming blue and red lights jolted him awake in the night.
 He blinked through a sledging headache and shambled to the window.

 There was an ambulance outside Joe’s place.